William and Karen Sonneborn Chair for Interdisciplinary Collaboration

 Supporting the Chairs

 A distinctive feature of this proposal is the connection between faculty research excellence and educational transformation, potentially through new forms of credit-bearing mentored research or new field-based or lab-based “course” structures.
 In order to support this vision, the Sonneborn Chair holders may draw on structural and staff support from the Designing the Future(s) Initiative (“Red House”).
-The Red House will provide the primary support for the holders of the Sonneborn Chair, playing a connecting role, and brokering other support such as, through CNDLS, UIS, or other campus units.
+The Red House in collaboration with the Vice President of Interdisciplinary Initiatives will provide support for the holders of the Sonneborn Chair, playing a connecting role, and brokering other support such as, through CNDLS, UIS, or other campus units.